woile/woile.github.io/posts/web-app-with-template-in-rust/index.md

 .. type: text
 -->

-The other day, I was helping my girlfriend with go templates in a web server, and the internet is full of tutorials and explanations.
-And I thought, what about doing the same in rust?
+The other day, I was helping my girlfriend with Go templates in a web server, and the internet is full of tutorials and explanations.
+And I thought, what about doing the same in Rust?
 How hard can it be?

 Spoilers: it's easy, but there's not much information around